TIME TO READ: 2m 45s

-Applying a feature wall to a small room can complement the accessories and furniture in the space while providing the illusion of a larger area.
+Finally, applying a feature wall to a small room can complement the accessories and furniture in the space while providing the illusion of a larger area.

-Feature walls can be created with a variety of materials
+Statement walls can be created with a variety of materials

-You can create a feature wall in a variety of materials.
+You can create a statement wall in a variety of materials.
 Paint is one of the quickest and most affordable options, followed by wallpaper.
 If you’re looking for more texture, timber or natural stone is an effective solution for both interior and exterior feature walls.

-Natural stone feature walls can give a home an organic texture, warmth, and sense of sophistication.
+Natural stone feature walls can give a home an organic texture, warmth, and a sense of sophistication.
 There is also a large range of different stone formats, colours and finishes that will offer a unique appearance for your home.
-Free Form stone walling for example, creates a natural look with lots of movement whereas Linear walling has a clear and architectural aesthetic.
+Free Form stone walling, for example, creates a natural look with lots of movement whereas Linear walling has a clear and architectural aesthetic.

 Why feature walls sometimes fail

-Done incorrectly, feature walls can be distracting.
+Done incorrectly, these walls can be distracting.
 They can look out of place and confusing.
 They also can make a room feel smaller or closed in.
 Another reason a feature wall may fail to deliver on design is that colours and trendy patterns can date over time.

-So, take the time to consider the design and material that you are choosing to use for your feature wall.
+So, take the time to consider the design and material that you are choosing to use for your wall.
 After all, it’s going to be a part of your home for some time.

 For more inspiration, check out our gallery of design projects with feature wall applications.